open-learning/git4ol/README.md

         git rebase --continue
 ```

-We're going to update `README.md` and fix the indentation error in the end of the file, save it, `git add` the changes and then `git rebase --continue` and save:
+We're going to update `README.md` and fix the indentation error in the end of the file, save it, `git add` the changes and then `git rebase --continue`:

 ```shell
 author@shell:~/git4ol$ git add README.md